 In addition to the steps explained above, the Indoor Air Quality Association offers simple, everyday tips you can follow to improve the air quality in your home:

 - Take your shoes off: Remove your shoes upon entering your home.
-This stops outdoor pollutants from creeping in to the rest of the house.
+In particular, this stops outdoor pollutants from creeping in to the rest of the house.

 - Wipe down your pet’s paws: Make sure Fido isn’t tracking in unwanted pollutants from the backyard.